MikeS-MS/MikesTweaks/README.md

 # These are the default tweaks that are adjustable from the config file:
 ## Info
+  - For more detailed information on the config options check the config file.
   - Config File is located at (GAME_DIRECTORY/BepinEx/configs/mikes.lethalcompany.mikestweaks.cfg)
   - (Synced) means that the configs in that category will be synchronized from the host to every client that joins their lobby.
   - (Individual) means that the configs in that category will not be synchronized from the host to every client that joins their lobby.